 If you want to stick to the minimum installments throughout the year, supplement them with at least one big extra payment.
 Many people make an extra payment or two during the first few years of the loan to save on interest and pay it off sooner.
 Common instances include tax refund time, company bonuses or other times when you have additional, disposable income.

 Note that if you have high-interest credit card debt, it’s best to put additional money there – you’ll save much more.
 And, if you’re drowning in credit card debt, Truliant can help with that too.
-We offer debt consolidation loans that allow you to pay off your debt at a much lower rate, typically.
+We offer credit union auto loans, personal loans and debt consolidation loans that allow you to pay off your debt at a much lower rate, typically.

 Refinance Your Loan

-Many people may not have the best credit score when they take out their auto loans.
-As a result, they're forced to accept the higher interest rates.
+Many people may not have the best credit score when they take out their car loans.
+As a result, they're forced to accept the higher auto loan rates.
 You want to work toward improving your credit score as much as possible.
-When it does go up, start talking to as many lenders as possible to see if you can refinance your auto loan for a lower interest rate.
+When it does go up, start talking to as many lenders as possible to see if you can refinance.
+Always check local credit union auto loan rates for a lower interest rate.

 Round Up Your Payments

 Here's another strategy for ramping up your minimum payments.
 Consider rounding up your monthly installments to the next $50 or $100.
 So, if you're supposed to pay $301.25, round it up to $350.
 If the monthly payment is $347.89, considering rounding up the payment to $400.
-It doesn't seem like much, but you'll end up paying off your loan several months or even up to a year earlier.
+It doesn't seem like much, but you can pay off car loan early by several months or even up to a year earlier.
 This is a great way to save money on your auto loan if you're working with a limited monthly budget.

 Provision of the calculator on this page is not an offer of credit.
 Its use in no way guarantees that credit will be granted.
 This calculator is solely for informational purposes and provides reasonably accurate estimates; the calculations are not intended to be relied upon as actual loan computations.